BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More

 The Controversy in Madonna’s Vocal Ability…

 The American singer and recording artist better known in the world as Madonna was born in August 1958 at Bay City, Michigan.
-Aside from being a popular singer and recording artist, she’s also known to be an actress and a successful businesswoman.
+Aside from being a popular and famous singer and recording artist, she’s also known to be an actress and a successful businesswoman.
 Her father is of Italian-American descent while her mother is a French- Canadian.
+She is known as the pop queen and is considered as one of the key figures in pop music culture.

 Madonna’s Vocal Range